Tourette Syndrome Causes, Symptoms, and Treatment

 Yes, absolutely.
 "Tics are common," Dr. Piacentini explains.
 "All Tourettes means is that the person has motor tics lasting one year or longer along with at least one vocal tic, with tics starting prior to age 18.
 Tics can also occur as part of both provisional tic disorders (tics present less than one year) and persistent motor or vocal tic disorders."

-In fact, you’re far more likely to have a tic or tic disorder than Tourette Syndrome.
+In fact, a person is far more likely to have a tic or tic disorder than Tourette Syndrome.

 Tourette Syndrome Awareness Month